KHFischer/Machine-Learning-Projects/README.md

 Hi there,

-My name is Kalle, in this repository you can see some of my data science/machine learning projects.
+My name is Kalle, this repository accompanies my personal website kallefischer.com.

-The MNIST-ConvNet is part of a larger project that can be read at -WEBSITE-
+Here you can see the raw code and on the website you can read more detailed descriptions.

-Enjoy!
+Thanks for visiting!